-Michael Roberto is a Fellow of the Cutter Business Technology & Digital Transformation Strategies practice.
-He is the Trustee Professor of Management at Bryant University.
-Previously, he served on the faculty at Harvard Business School for six years.
+Michael Roberto is a Cutter Consortium Fellow.
+He is the Trustee Professor of Management at Bryant University and a member of Arthur D. Little's AMP open consulting network.
+Previously, he served on the faculty at Harvard Business School (HBS) for six years.
 He also has been a Visiting Associate Professor at New York University's Stern School of Business.

 Prof. Roberto's research focuses on strategic decision-making processes, senior management teams, and the dynamics of organizational failures.
 His research and teaching have earned several major awards: he is a four-time winner of the Outstanding MBA Teaching Award at Bryant University; he twice won Harvard's Allyn Young Prize for Teaching in Economics; and Bryant named him the Faculty Mentor of the Year in 2009.
 His multimedia case study about the 2003 space shuttle accident, titled Columbia's Final Mission, earned the software industry's prestigious Codie Award in 2006 for Best Postsecondary Education Curriculum Solution.